3Emme/cryptosquare/README.md

 ## Specs
 * [X] Store a message from the user as an array with each letter as its own element
 * [X] Remove spaces from the array
-* [] Count how many characters are in the array and figure out how many "rows and columns" are needed
+* [X] Count how many characters are in the array
+* [] Figure out how many "rows and columns" are needed
 * [] Build the "grid" and fill in the characters
 * [] Obtain coded message by reading down the columns from left to right, joining text in groups of five.
 * [] Output the coded message to the user